 Within this idyllic place, a second was created, not by nature, but by the hand of man.
 It is the Villa d’Este, whose gardens are considered the most beautiful in Europe.
 A hymn to Beauty, as Beauty was intended during the Renaissance. it is a miracle of mankind who transformed a wild, unruly slope into a place of unparalleled magic.

 Wherever you look, fountains, waterfalls and frolicking nymphs of varied size and form delight the eye in their studied symmetry, and the gentle murmur of water changes at each tap and spout for sheer acoustic pleasure.
-The green foliage combined with the towering cypress trees and the ornate staircases that tumble about at the different levels are also a hymn to Geometry.
-This was the Renaissance, which changed the relationship of man with nature, and cardinal Hipollyte d’Este, who lived here, was both its patron and prince.
+The green foliage combined with the towering cypress trees and the ornate staircases that tumble about at the different levels is also a hymn to Geometry.
+This was the Renaissance, which changed the relationship of man with nature, and cardinal Hippolyte d’Este, who lived here, was both its patron and prince.

-Guests, then, would arrive at the villa from an entrance at the foot of the mountain, unlike today, where one enters from a point the ancient roman road passed on its way towards Tivoli.
+Guests, then, would arrive at the villa from an entrance at the foot of the mountain, unlike today, where one enters from a point the ancient Roman road passed on its way towards Tivoli.
 In any event, the villa was conceived with the intent that it would be viewed from below.
 In those days, guests would come up the central axon either on foot, in small carriages or even in special cabins carried by servants, called portantine, and each step would reveal something different about the gardens of miracles, jardins des merveilles as they were called, and whose designs and plans were making the rounds of all of Europe.

 Under the shade of the trees, they would watch the waters dance, creating a myriad of shapes, sometimes resembling a fan, at other times lilies or even umbrellas, while the rays of the sun would pass through the millions of droplets creating minute rainbows.
 Each fountain was an excuse to stop and rest and find pleasure on the way up to the palace, which one could reach by climbing diagonal ramps or semi-circular staircases and in whose railings ran small streams of water which were fed by “Lilliputian” waterfalls.